-- Ensure procurement policies and events criteria give preference to service providers demonstrating environmental performance (event organisers, and corporate and government clients) - Implement best practice event waste management practices - Require better waste data and management solutions from contractors - Provide bike valet parking at events to encourage patrons to use active transport.
+- Implement best practice event waste management practices - Require better waste data and management solutions from contractors - Provide bike valet parking at events to encourage patrons to use active transport.

-- Publish a list of accommodation providers with recognised environmental ratings to assist event organisers and corporate and government clients looking to evaluate the environmental performance of providers - Assist with bids for major events by providing information on Sydney's sustainability, the city's environmentally rated hotels and venues, walking and cycling paths, and sustainable events, experiences and/or tours - Work with Business Events Sydney and Destination NSW to improve Sydney's listing on the Global Destination Sustainability Index - Use data and social media to promote sustainability leadership in the sector, the business benefits of sustainability and Sydney as a sustainable destination - Work with online booking agents to incorporate environmental performance ratings in their listings - Distribute wayfinding maps and signage, and information on cycling and walking in the city.
+- Publish a list of accommodation providers with recognised environmental ratings to assist event organisers and corporate and government clients looking to evaluate the environmental performance of providers - Assist with bids for major events by providing information on Sydney's sustainability, the city's environmentally rated hotels and venues, walking and cycling paths, and sustainable events, experiences and/or tours - Work with Business Events Sydney and Destination NSW to improve Sydney's listing on the Global Destination Sustainability Index as part of a broader campaign to promote Sydney as a sustainable event destination - Partner with media and industry associations to profile business benefits gained by the sector from improving environmental performance - Work with online booking agents to incorporate environmental performance ratings in their listings - Distribute wayfinding maps and signage, and information on cycling and walking in the city. - Identify priority waste streams, investigate opportunities, and disseminate proven solutions through industry channels - Measure the environmental impacts of City events, improve performance and report outcomes.